Carraroe

-Carraroe (in Irish, and officially, an Cheathrú Rua [ənˠ ˌça(h)ɾˠuː ˈɾˠuə], meaning 'the red quarter') is a village in County Galway, Ireland, in the Irish-speaking region (Gaeltacht) of Connemara.
+Carraroe (in Irish, and officially, an Cheathrú Rua [ənˠ ˌça(h)ɾˠuː ˈɾˠuə], meaning 'the red quarter') is a village in Connemara, the coastal Irish-speaking region (Gaeltacht) of County Galway, Ireland.
 It is known for its traditional fishing boats, the Galway Hookers.
 Its population is widely dispersed over the Carraroe peninsula between Cuan an Fhir Mhóir (Greatman's Bay) and Cuan Chasla (Casla Bay).
 Carraroe has an unusual beach, Trá an Dóilín, a biogenic gravel beach made of coralline algae known as "maerl".

 Galway hookers

 Galway Hookers are a distinctive form of native Irish boat, and Carraroe hosts an annual regatta of these vessels.
 As of 2006 this event, which is named Féile an Dóilín after the area's "coral strand", was the largest ever regatta of Galway hookers.
 The main boats are the larger Báid Mhóra (big boats) and Leathbháid (half-boats), which in earlier times were used for hauling turf from the peat bogs in Connemara to the Aran Islands and The Burren of County Clare, where peat is absent.
 The smaller boats are the Gleoiteoga, which were traditionally used for fishing.
 These boats can be found at Sruthán Pier, which is the main pier in Carraroe and in the Caladh Thadhg area.

 The main activity of these boats is racing, and there are several regattas along the Connemara coast.
 Currach racing is held on Loch an Mhuilinn, the lake close to the village.
 Every year at the festival of Cruinniú na mBád, a flotilla of traditional Connemara boats race across Galway Bay from Carraroe to Kinvara.